 I would lead the project and present progress at scheduled checkpoints with UX leadership.
 At the end of the quarter, we would present to Senior Leadership in Product, Engineering, Strategy, and Design.

-We would be running something like agile, with 12 separate, week-long sprints.
+We would be running agile, with 12 separate, week-long sprints.
 Our design process would be similar to the Double Diamond framework, with iterative loops of divergence and convergence.

 Each sprint would be given a different theme, with defined activities and target outcomes.

-We needed a shared knowledge base to start from, so we invited friends, colleagues, coworkers, and strangers to our office for open, exploratory interviews and sketching sessions.
+We needed a shared understanding to start from, so we invited friends, colleagues, coworkers, and strangers to our office for open, exploratory interviews and sketching sessions.
 We were trying to uncover common themes in the way people relate to the items they buy.

-At the same time, we put together a Google survey of general questions around how people conceptualize the things they own.
-After a week and 188 responses, we synthesized the results.
+At the same time, we put together a Google survey to understand how people conceptualize the things they own.
+Collecting 190 responses in a week, we synthesized the results.

-We quickly began to see overlapping themes of what's most important to our participants:
+Through qualitative, quantitative, market analysis, and competitive research, we quickly began to see overlapping themes of what's most important to our shoppers:

 • Identity, aspiration, self-image